nzgl-g/Audio-Player/README.md

 2. Download the repository files (project) from the download section or clone this project by typing in the bash the following command:

        git clone https://github.com/Youneshabbal/Audio-Player.git
-3. Imported it in Intellij IDEA or any other Java IDE.
+3. Import it in Intellij IDEA or any other Java IDE.
 4. Run the application :D

 ❗️the git must added to your IDE❗️